instructlab/community/InstructLabSlackModerationGuide.md

 ## How We Moderate

 ## Deleting Inappropriate Comments
-Upon report of abuse to the [Code of Conduct Committee](https://github.com/instructlab/community/blob/main/COCC.md) or, alternatively if needed to the workspace adminstrators due to a coverage gap, the appropriate parties will assess the situation.
+Upon report of abuse to the [Code of Conduct Committee](https://github.com/instruct-lab/community/blob/main/COCC.md) or, alternatively if needed to the workspace administrators due to a coverage gap, the appropriate parties will assess the situation.

-The first step will be to remind folks to abide by the [project code of conduct](https://github.com/instructlab/community/blob/main/CODE_OF_CONDUCT.md).
+The first step will be to remind folks to abide by the [project Code of Conduct](https://github.com/instruct-lab/community/blob/main/CODE_OF_CONDUCT.md).

 Inappropriate or offensive messages [will be deleted](https://slack.com/help/articles/202395258-Edit-or-delete-messages#delete-a-message).